-Switching from print to digital formats can make things a lot easier, but there are certain tasks that are a lot more difficult to do without pen & paper.
-Tons of documents – résumés, official letters, legal agreements, and personal statements – need your personal signature, for example, but there’s no way to create & add your signature in Word or Google Docs.
+Tons of documents, like resumes and legal agreements, need your personal signature, but there’s no way to create & add your signature in Word or Google Docs.

-If you need to add a realistic personal signature digitally, you can make it look like you signed any document yourself using only your phone’s camera and a free multimedia web app – all it takes is a couple minutes.
+If you need to add a realistic personal signature digitally, you can make it look like you signed any document yourself using only your phone’s camera and a free multimedia web app – all it takes is a couple minutes, and you can use any device, from a Microsoft PC to an iPad.
 Here’s what to do:

 - Write your signature on white paper